 Nicol holds game manager duties at the College and assists the Athletics Director with various reports.
 He and his wife Jill, son Isaac, and daughter Arrabelle live in Orland Park, Illinois.

-Jeff Jefferson ’14 joins the coaching staff this season as an assistant to the varsity program and the coach of the junior varsity team.
-He is not a stranger to Trolls basketball as he played for Trinity and Coach Nicol in the 2012-13 season.
+Jeff Jefferson ’14 joined the coaching staff in the 2016-17 season as an assistant to the varsity program and the coach of the junior varsity team.
+As a student-athlete Jefferson played for Trinity and Coach Nicol in the 2012-13 season.
 In that season he led the team as the point guard with 4.1 assists per game while averaging 5.7 points per game.
 Previous to Trinity, he played two seasons as Colorado Christian University.

-For the past two years, Jefferson coached at Brethren Christian High School in Huntington Beach, California.
+Prior to returning to Trinity, Jefferson coached at Brethren Christian High School in Huntington Beach, California for two seasons.
 He was the head coach for their girls’ varsity program and assistant to the boys’ program for the 2015-16 season.
 In 2014-15 he assisted the varsity boys and was the head coach for the boys’ junior varsity team.
 During those two years he also was involved as an AAU basketball coach in Garden Grove.

 Jefferson has also gained coaching experience at various camps.
 He has been a part of the Blue Chip Exposure Camp in Georgetown, Kentucky, Pangos All-American camps in Chicago and southern California, and various camps ran by the Southern California Basketball Academy at the Warrior Center in Cypress, California.